grafana/grafana/docs/sources/configure-panels-visualizations/panel-inspector.md

 aliases:
   - /docs/grafana/latest/panels/working-with-panels/navigate-inspector-panel/
   - /docs/sources/panels/working-with-panels/navigate-inspector-panel/
+  - /docs/sources/panels/working-with-panels/download-query-results/
-title: Navigate the Grafana Inspector panel
+title: The panel inspect view
-weight: 90
+weight: 1200
 ---

-# Navigate the Grafana Inspector panel
+# The panel inspect view

-The panel inspector helps you understand and troubleshoot your panels.
+The panel inspect view, which you can open via the panel menu, helps you understand and troubleshoot your panels.
 You can inspect the raw data for any Grafana panel, export that data to a comma-separated values (CSV) file, view query requests, and export panel and data JSON.

 > **Note:** Not all panel types include all tabs.
 For example, dashboard list panels do not have raw data to inspect, so they do not display the Stats, Data, or Query tabs.